International Women’s Day: Inspirational Women of the Climate Council

 Annika has contributed to several Climate Council publications. including:

-Cheryl Durrant, Councillor
+Cheryl Durrant, Climate Council Fellow

 Cheryl Durrant

 Cheryl has more than 30 years’ experience in the national security sector, including specialist Army intelligence and Defence capability and preparedness roles.
-Cheryl led the Department’s Global Change and Energy Sustainability Initiative from 2013-2016 and established the position of the Australian Defence Force’s Climate and Security Advisor in 2016.
+Cheryl led the Defence Department’s Global Change and Energy Sustainability Initiative from 2013-2016 and established the position of the Australian Defence Force’s Climate and Security Advisor in 2016.
 She was the lead author for Defence’s submission to the Senate Inquiry on the implications of Climate change for Australia’s national security.

 Cheryl regularly appears in the media and has contributed to several Climate Council reports, including:

 Rising to the challenge: addressing climate and security in our region